 The plan reserves the right to request supporting documentation.
 Documentation may be used to validate services billed with care that was rendered to a member.
 Submission of any code should be supported by medical documentation.
-Claims that do not adhere to coding and billing policies may impact claims processing and reimbursement.
-Claims are reviewed on a case-by-case basis.
+Claims that lack proper coding and documentation may result in a denial and non-payment.